 This chicken is sticky and flavorful.
 When eaten with a side of buttery corn on the cob or mac n’ cheese, it’s “throw your head back” kind of delicious.
 You do that don’t you?
 I mean, I feel that way about a lot of meals, like my Slow Cooker Chile Colorado Style Beef and my Dill Pickle Soup.

 Anyway, I brined these drumsticks so they wouldn’t dry out.
-It takes 80 minutes to cook drumsticks in the oven, that’s a long time.
+It takes approximately 80 minutes to cook drumsticks in the oven; that’s a long time.
 Without brining, chicken cooked that long can become dry.
 The brining also imparts a lot of flavor.
 However, I don’t brine chicken pieces this size for more than 3-4 hours.
 In my opinion, they get too salty.

 The chicken is brined in a big pot but the marinade is easily done in a large Ziploc bag and left to sit for a couple hours.

 This chicken is ready to hit the oven.
 Don’t forget to put foil down on your baking tray to minimize the cleanup.
 Trust me you don’t want to forget this part.